 Black Smoke: Over-Fueling or Lack of Air

-Black smoke is the most common smoke condition on Lugger engines and indicates incomplete combustion due to excess fuel or insufficient air.
+Black smoke is the most common smoke condition on Lugger engines and usually indicates incomplete combustion due to excess fuel or insufficient air.
+In simple terms, the engine is receiving more fuel than available oxygen can burn cleanly.
+The unburned portion leaves the exhaust as soot.

 Common Causes